Written by David Skinner

 • Education | Empowering hospital staff to understand waste segregation

-Partnering with hospitals in the United States for more than 20 years, Daniels focuses on not just "back of dock" waste pickups - because by the time waste reaches the loading dock, all opportunity for safe disposal, elimination of cross contamination of infectious materials, and best-practice waste segregation is no longer possible.
+Partnering with hospitals in the United States for more than 20 years, Daniels focuses on more than just "back of dock" waste pickups—because, by the time waste reaches the loading dock, all opportunities for safe disposal, elimination of cross-contamination of infectious materials, and best-practice waste segregation are no longer possible.

-If you're curious why hospitals like Stanford Health, Rush University, Henry Ford and Advent Health choose Daniels for full management of all healthcare waste streams across their hospital sites and clinics, learn more about our unique approach and its transformative impact on hospital waste management.
+If you're curious why hospitals like Stanford Health, Rush University, Henry Ford and Advent Health chose Daniels to fully manage all healthcare waste streams across their hospital sites and clinics, learn more about our unique approach and its transformative impact on hospital waste management today.

 TALK TO US ABOUT HOSPITAL WASTE MANAGEMENT